nataliepo/TemplatesToGithub/README.md

 ## Process
-1. Deploy the TemplatesToGithub plugin and the github_export_templates.pl and github_import_templates.pl tools to both ALPHA and BETA.
+1. Deploy the TemplatesToGithub plugin and the github_export_templates.pl and github_import_templates.pl tools to both LIVE and STAGING.

 2. Run the export script on the LIVE instance as a backup.

-         perl tools/github_export_templates --output_dir=/full/path/to/output/dir
+         perl tools/github_export_templates.pl --output_dir=/full/path/to/output/dir

 3. Check the resulting LIVE files (in that /full/path/to/output/dir path) into your favorite code repository in its own branch.